iameshureddy/Hand-Gesture-Controlled-Virtual-Mouse/README.md

 # Hand-Gesture-Controlled-Virtual-Mouse

 This project allows you to control the mouse cursor using **hand gestures** via a webcam.
 It utilizes **OpenCV, Mediapipe, and PyAutoGUI** for hand tracking and mouse control.
+Use PyCharm Platform.